 Although not everybody reads for pleasure, a January 2014 study undertaken by the Pew Charitable Trust revealed that 75% of Americans have read at least one book in the previous year.
 Most of the study participants read a print book, but others used an e-reader and some even listened to an audio book.
-No matter how you prefer your books and where you wind up reading, inside or outside, if you put some thought into the space, you’ll probably enjoy this quiet time alone more and read more often.
+No matter how you prefer your books and where you wind up reading, inside or outside, if you put some thought into creating a reading nook, you’ll probably enjoy this quiet time alone more and read more often.

 Whatever you do doesn’t have to be elaborate or expensive – just comfy, private and serene.
 Consider taking your next great book into one of these spaces.

 1. Transform a Closet

 You can easily convert an extra closet into a place to escape with a good novel.
 Add comfortable seating like a recliner, oversized cushions or even bean bags.
 Install extra lighting because you need more light to read so you won’t strain your eyes.
 Tie it all together with the color scheme of your choice.

 2. Locate Your Space Near a Sunny Window